anujkumar-17/E-Commerce-website/README.md

-# 🛒 E-Commerce Product Page
+# 🛒 E-Commerce Website

-The **E-Commerce Product Page** is a dynamic and interactive web application designed to showcase individual product details.
+The **E-Commerce Website** is a dynamic and interactive web application designed to showcase details of all the available products.
 It enables users to explore product information, add items to their cart, and read or submit reviews.
 This project demonstrates seamless integration between a React-based frontend, a .NET Core backend, and a SQL Server database.

 ---